hurenkam/ezkvm/README.md

 ### Open issues: ###

-- still depends on libvirt, mainly for networking
+- still depends on libvirt to setup networking
-- still depends on some proxmox files (ovmf bios and qemu config file)
+- still depends on a proxmox config file (pve-q35-4.0.cfg)
+- ~~still depends on proxmox ovmf rom files~~

 ## How does it work ##